Strix-CZ/whoowns_simple/readme.md

 # About Who-owns

+**WARNING** This project is not maintained since 2015.

 Who-owns extracts code ownership and authorship information from a version control system.
-Currently _git_ and _p4_ are supported.
+Currently, _git_ and _p4_ are supported.
+A code owner is a person or a team who is responsible for an area in the codebase.
+Who-owns tries to extract this information by analyzing who is contributing to the area the most and by analyzing keywords used both in the codebase and in commit messages.

 ## Installation